nickcrider/ot-docs/docs/labware/accessing.md

 ```

 !!!
 Tip
-    You may find well names (e.g. `"B3"`) to be easier to reason with,
+    You may find well names (for example `"B3"`) to be easier to reason with,
-    especially with irregular labware (e.g.
+    especially with irregular labware (for example
     `opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical` ([Labware
     Library](https://labware.opentrons.com/opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical)).
     Whichever well access method you use, your protocol will be most